 Are you tasked to write content for your business, but sometimes running low on inspiration?
 We’ve all been there, and most marketing experts would probably suggest writing about the topics you are an expert in, using Google Ad Keyword Planner to find topics related to your service, or scanning what competitors are writing and making it better.
 Nothing wrong with those and they are still relevant, but there’s one problem: everyone else is using those methods, and it’s hard to stand out!

-So here we’ve listed six sources of content ideas for 2020:
+So here are six sources of content ideas:

 1. Think of someone you know and aim your story at her